27 Best Christian apologetics books to read and study

 6. ‘Seeking Allah, Finding Jesus’ by Nabeel Qureshi

-“Seeking Allah, Finding Jesus by Nabeel Qureshi” is a Christian apologetics memoir of a devout Muslim's dramatic conversion through evidence for Jesus' resurrection and divinity—a New York Times bestseller and award-winner contrasting Islam and the gospel.
+“Seeking Allah, Finding Jesus" by Nabeel Qureshi is a Christian apologetics memoir that explores Qureshi's dramatic conversion through the evidence he discovers on Jesus' resurrection and divinity.

 7. ‘The Case for Faith’ by Lee Strobel

-“The Case for Faith by Lee Strobel” is a Christian apologetics book where the former atheist journalist investigates the toughest emotional objections to faith—including evil, suffering, miracles, evolution, hell, and exclusivity of Jesus—providing answers for doubters and believers.
+“The Case for Faith by Lee Strobel” is a Christian apologetics book where the former atheist journalist investigates the toughest emotional objections to faith.

 9. ‘Cold-Case Christianity’ by J. Warner Wallace